🤖 Robot Emoji: Adding The Sci-Fi Feel To Your Online Content

 Windows rendition of an animated robot stands out due to its rounded shape.
 It’s also the only one with a bold black outline.
 In 2010, as part of its Windows 10 Anniversary Update, Microsoft incorporated a black border around each of its emoji characters in order to give it a more unique and distinctive look.

-When it comes to color, the color of the robot emoji as a whole vary across platforms, but its head is mostly metallic.
+When it comes to color, the color of the robot emoji as a whole varies across platforms, but its head is mostly metallic.
 Facebook’s antennas are gray with pink tips, while JoyPixel’s are gray with black tips.
-Meanwhile, Google’s version has only one gray antenna, with a circle at the top and orange filling inside the circle.
+Meanwhile, Google’s version has only one gray antenna, with a circle at the top and an orange filling inside the circle.
 On the other hand, Twitter’s robot emoji does not have any antennae at all.
 Instead of an antenna, Twitter’s robot comes with yellow headphones that cover its ears and head.

 All eyes are different, too.
 Apple and Google offer eyes with white color inside of them, while Window’s eyes are aquamarine in color.
 Meanwhile, Twitter’s robot is a truly eye-catching one, with its fuchsia eyes and pastel blue shape.
-Another interesting detail are their teeth.
+Another interesting detail is their teeth.
 Apple, Google, JoyPixel, and Samsung show their upper and lower teeth, while Facebook and Windows don’t have teeth.

 Are you aware you can turn into a robot emoji?
 We are not kidding!
 With the Animoji feature available on iOS devices, that is a possibility!

-Animojis are custom animated versions of popular emoji characters.
+Animojis are custom-animated versions of popular emoji characters.
 You “turn” into them when you turn on the camera of your gadget and it faces your face.
 When you do this, the animoji feature on your iOS phone records facial movements — be it a frown, smile, even a couple of recorded messages.

 Your phone takes what it recorded and records it onto an emoji avatar.
 The avatar animates the expressions you made on your phone and speaks using your voice.
 You can also send your newly made animoji to friends and family.
 Send it as you would a normal iMessage, you can either accompany it with text that you put into a normal iMessage, or send one alone.